 “I need agents that track evolving user context over time” → Use Zep/Graphiti (4/5).
 Temporal knowledge graphs are unique to Graphiti, and if your use case involves facts that change (customer plans, project status, team membership), nothing else handles that natively.
 The open-source version (Apache 2.0) is fully self-hosted and free — you need Docker + a graph database + an LLM API key.
 Zep Cloud is the managed alternative if you want zero-ops ($25-$475/month).

 “I want smart memory retrieval without managing a graph” → Use mem0.
 Semantic search finds related memories without you having to build explicit entity relationships.
 The multi-scope system (user/agent/app) provides natural isolation.
-Start with the free tier.
+Note: the standalone MCP server was archived in March 2026 — you’ll use their cloud-hosted MCP endpoint.

 “I want to read and edit my agent’s memory myself” → Use Basic Memory.
 Markdown files in a local folder.
 Version-control them with git.
 Edit them in your editor.
 No other server gives you this level of transparency and control.